 In the above example, we understand that the process to calculate the highest raw score will be normalized to 100; hence, indicating that 100% of candidates have obtained scores that are equal to or lesser than the highest scorer for that session.

-One of the crucial questions is "Why is the JEE Main normalisation process required?" how is it beneficial to all candidates taking the exam?
-Here's why the JEE Main 2025 normalisation process is important:
+One of the crucial questions is "Why is the JEE Main normalisation process required?"
+How is it beneficial to you, if you are taking the exam?
+Here's why the JEE Main 2026 normalisation process is important:

 - Ensures Fairness: Normalisation accounts for varying difficulty levels across multiple sessions, ensuring no candidate is unfairly advantaged or disadvantaged.